On Halbach & Zhang’s ‘Yablo without Gödel’

 In defining a formal language, Halbach & Zhang state:

 We work in a language [ T ] of predicate logic.
 Apart from the identity symbol, the language contains a binary predicate symbol <, and a ternary predicate symbol Sat(x, y, z).
 For each formula φ in the language, there is a closed term φ in the language.
+(Footnote: Here the closed term should appear as a φ with a bar over it.
+If no bar is showing, your browser is not displaying the content as intended.
+Perhaps you have the CSS styling turned off in your browser.)
 This can be achieved by adding countably many new constants, c1, c2, … to the language and then fixing some 1-1-mapping between the set of constants and the set of formulae in the language with all constants.
 This mapping doesn’t play any role in the proof of the paradox; it only helps to motivate our version TS of the T-sentences below.
 No assumptions about the structure of sentences are used in our proof.
 We write φ for the constant for φ.

 Halbach and Zhang specifically refer to one single language which includes all the terms that they refer to, including the postulated enumeration function φ (where φ is the free variable of the function φ ) within that same language.
 But although Halbach and Zhang assert that all these terms belong to the same language, they do not provide any proof that it is possible that the function φ can be in that same language.
 In fact, as shown below, it is trivially easy to show that it is impossible.